-Bach’s Violin Concerto in E Major, BWV 1042
+J S Bach: Violin Concerto in E, BWV 1042

 Experience a romantic, candlelit evening with selections of the world’s greatest classical music in the gorgeous Southwark Cathedral.
 The concert features timeless works by the monumental composers, Mozart, Handel, Bach, and Vivaldi.
 If you’re in need of a relaxing experience, want to learn more about classical music, or just want to hear virtuosic performances by some of the best, young performers in the UK, this concert is just for you.